jgithubs/jsplayarea/README.md

 #### Swiping of RFID tags.
 The RFID tag contains a unique number.
-Before a tag can work, it's RFID nubmer needs to be written into the system with a single audio and multiple pictures.
+Before a tag can work, it's RFID number needs to be written into the system with a single audio and multiple pictures.

-The following are two example rfid's that has already been setup.
+The following are two example rfid's that came with the purchase of the RFID reader.
+Their RFID number has already been setup with the Raspberry Pi.

 <img src=http://ecx.images-amazon.com/images/I/81m6UBRj7fL._SX425_.jpg width=380>